ShyamPradeepReddy/Butterfly_Species_Classification/Project Files/README.md

-# 🦋 Butterfly Species Classifier Web App
+# 🦋 Butterfly Species Classifier Web App - Enchanted wings: marvels of butterfly species

 A deep learning-based web application that classifies butterfly species from user-uploaded images using a VGG16 Convolutional Neural Network model.
 Built with Flask, this project demonstrates how AI can be applied to support biodiversity and species identification.